vives-projectweek-2022/MixedReality/README.md

 - This does not work perfectly at all but allows for some testing without the vr headset
 - The problem seems to occur when moving along both the y and x axis, it works fine when trying to move only one axis.

-## info
+## Info

 1. Index

-1. Links of intrest
+1. Links of interest
 - intro to unity VR: https://www.youtube.com/watch?v=gGYtahQjmWQ&ab_channel=Valem
 - how to make beatsaber in 10 min in unity : https://www.youtube.com/watch?v=gh4k0Q1Pl7E&ab_channel=Valem

 ## Intro
 - het project is een mix van Dance Dance Revolution (DDR) en Beatsaber.
-- het doel is dat met gebruik van fysieke materiaal de elemnten in VR te beïnvloeden.
+- het doel is dat met gebruik van fysieke materiaal de elementen in VR te beÃ¯nvloeden.
 - het thema is rond de ICT wereld.

 ## The Hub